 1947-02-28 Gus Lesnevich w rsc 10 (15) Billy Fox, Madison Square Garden, Manhattan, NYC, New York, USA - WORLD

 1947-02-28 Gus Lesnevich w rsc 10 (15) Billy Fox, Madison Square Garden, Manhattan, NYC, New York, USA - WORLD.
 Referee: Johnny Burns.
 This was a contest in which an inexperienced challenger, despite being unbeaten and carrying a kayo punch, was unable to finish Lesnevich (174½) off following two powerful rights in the third that had the latter all at sea.
 Although boxing well to take the fourth, from there onwards Fox (172) was continuously being punished as Lesnevich sent in heavy blows from both hands and denied him any space.
-At 2.19 of the tenth the contest was over after Fox had got to his feet at ‘eight’ after being floored by a long right to the jaw that followed punch after punch.
-Having failed to realise that the fight was over, Lesnevich raced in and despite not hitting Fox both men went to the floor for the last action of the fight.
+At 2.19 of the tenth the contest was over after Fox had got to his feet at ‘eight’, having been floored by a long right to the jaw that followed punch after punch.
+Failing to realise that the fight was over Lesnevich raced in, and despite not hitting Fox both men went to the floor for the last action of the fight.

 With Lesnevich lining himself up to meet Joe Louis for the heavyweight crown, there were moves to get him to make a defence against his number-one challenger, Ezzard Charles, but he too seemed more intent on meeting Louis and nothing was signed.